chromium/chromium/docs/accessibility/os/facegaze.md

 FaceGaze can be enabled either in the accessibility quick settings menu or in the ChromeOS settings app under the route Accessibility > Cursor and touchpad > Face control.
-Once FaceGaze is enabled, the face recognition model and backing web assembly will be downloaded via DLC.
+Once FaceGaze is enabled, the face recognition model and backing web assembly will be downloaded via DLC (downloadable content).
 When the download succeeds, the face model gets initialized and the webcam is turned on.
 The user can then move the cursor with their head and perform actions with facial gestures.
 When recognized, gestures and their associated actions will be posted to the FaceGaze bubble UI, which is a floating UI component positioned at the top of the display.

 FaceGaze has several actions that temporarily put FaceGaze into a different state.
 Examples include enter/exit scroll mode, start/end long click, pause/